 While having thousands of subscribers may be the ultimate goal you need to do it the right way!
 Many bulk mail companies use automatic tools including robots on the Web to illegally scrape addresses.

 If you buy the list, there is a very good chance you are buying a list of names of people that do not want to receive marketing for the product you are offering.

 You risk being labeled as a sender of spam.
 And the reality is, if the person you email did not give you specific consent or did not subscribe to your mailing list you are spamming them.

-Spamming is guaranteed to end up in failure when building your subscriber list.
+Spamming is guaranteed to end in failure when building your subscriber list.
 Bulk mailing is pointless.
-Avoid them at all costs.
+Avoid this at all costs.